willymcallister/willymcallister.github.io/_articles/circuit-terminology.md

 ![Make and Break](https://ka-perseus-images.s3.amazonaws.com/6e48667b899e34acf82eb4e75f6318c6533a27bb.svg){: height="200px"}{: .centered }

-The phrase, "This is a make or break situation." means the situation is definitely going in one of two directions.
+The phrase "make or break situation" means whatever happens, the outcome is definitely going in one of two directions.

 ## Schematic terms